neuhalje/build-ipxe/README.md

 TL;DR
 =====

-0. Only for Docker Machine builds: Edit `docker-compose.yml` and modify the mount points in `build-on-docker-machine.columes`.
-1. Edit `build-options.env`
+1. Edit `build-options.env` to configure e.g. the path to the embedded script
-2. (optionaly) Edit `config/from_http_server.ipxe`
+2. (optionaly) Edit or copy the embedded script `config/from_http_server.ipxe`
 3. run `./build_ipxe.sh`

 Usage